bazelbuild/bazel/site/docs/tutorial/ios-app.md

 ```

 We only need to load the `ios_application` rule because currently the
 `objc_library` rule is built into the bazel package.
-Eventually the
-`objc_library` rule will need to be loaded as well.

 ### Add an objc_library rule